Reading candlesticks: learn how candlesticks work!

 Not all candlestick patterns consist of two candlesticks.
 The morning star pattern is a candlestick pattern that consists of three candlesticks.

 The first candlestick is a long red candlestick.
-This is followed by a candle with a short body.
-The third candle is a long, green candlestick.
+This is followed by a candlestick with a short body.
+The third stick is a long green candlestick.

-We call the middle candle the star.
-The body of this candle does not overlap with that of the first and last.
-This is a clear pattern that indicates that the buyers are taking over from the sellers.
+The middle candle is also called the star.
+The body of this candle does not overlap with that of the first and last candles.
+This is a clear pattern that indicates that buyers are taking over from sellers.

 morning star